General Steps and Expectations

 HR provide guidance to the co-workers?

-result.
-An employee should follow the advice of the County Health Department and their
+An employee should follow the advice of the County Health Department and their care

-The University follows HIPPA guidelines as it relates to the records and distribution
+Yes.
+The University follows applicable laws and best practices as it relates to the

 Please contact your direct supervisor regarding any of your concerns.
 Work assignments